-- (i) All learners receive fair and equitable treatment in relation to the assessment and marking of their achievement of subject and program learning outcomes. - (ii) Assessment practices are for learning and of learning. - (iii) Programs and subjects include a variety of assessment types consistent with the learning outcomes being assessed. - (iv) Comprehensive design and moderation processes ensure that assessment methods are fit for purpose, valid, reliable and effective. - (v) Assessment practices must be subject to quality assurance processes to facilitate continuous improvement. - (vi) Assessment methods: - are consistent across groups being taught the same subject; - are inclusive and equitable, valid and reliable; - encourage academic integrity and free intellectual inquiry. - (vii) Information about assessments is readily available and includes marking guides used for marking assessments, including examinations. - (viii) Assessors provide high quality, timely, detailed feedback to learners in relation to all assessment items with the exception of the final examinations. - (ix) The number of assessments for each subject is manageable within the context of learner workload demands across the program. - (x) The quality of assessment must be assured through a Departmental pre-assessment moderation process which forms part of Holmesglen's quality assurance framework. - (xi) Special consideration, deferred assessment and extension to assessment must be made available to learners disadvantaged due to a personal circumstance or event.
+- All learners receive fair and equitable treatment in relation to the assessment and marking of their achievement of subject and course learning outcomes. - (ii) Assessment practices are for learning and of learning. - (iii) Courses and subjects include a variety of assessment types consistent with the learning outcomes being assessed. - (iv) Comprehensive design and moderation processes ensure that assessment methods are fit for purpose, valid, reliable and effective. - (v) Assessment practices must be subject to quality assurance processes to facilitate continuous improvement. - (vi) Assessment methods: - are consistent across groups being taught the same subject; - are inclusive and equitable, valid and reliable; - encourage academic integrity and free intellectual inquiry. - (vii) Information about assessments is readily available and includes marking guides used for marking assessments, including examinations. - (viii) Assessors provide high quality, timely, detailed, constructive feedback to learners in relation to all assessment items with the exception of the final examinations. - (ix) The number of assessments for each subject is manageable within the context of learner workload demands across the course. - (x) Assessments incorporate industry developments in the use of artificial intelligence and other emerging technologies. - (xi) The quality of assessment must be assured through a Departmental pre-assessment moderation process which forms part of Holmesglen's quality assurance framework. - (xii) Special consideration, deferred assessment and extension to assessment must be made available to learners disadvantaged due to a personal circumstance or event.